Large deviation principles for convolutional Bayesian neural networks: Convolutional Neural Networks: setting of the problem

-which implement the average 2-pooling with stride 2.
-After the pooling we apply the activation $\sigma$ and then we perform a convolution with a mask of dimension 3 and stride 1.
+which implements average pooling with window size $2$ and stride $2$.
+Note that max-pooling can be also used as $R^{(0)}$ operator.
+After the pooling we perform a convolution with a mask of size $3$ and stride $1$.
 To this end we set